wp-plugins/syntaxhighlighter2/readme.txt

 Yes, like most plugins in the WordPress plugin directory, if not all.
 However the SyntaxHighligter javascript library is licensed under LGPLv3.

+= Can I hide the toolbar, ruler, etc? =

+Yes, you can give any of the options mentioned in http://alexgorbatchev.com/wiki/SyntaxHighlighter:Configuration#SyntaxHighlighter.defaults as option attribute.
+See example bellow.

+`[sourcecode language='css' option='toolbar: false;']code here[/sourcecode]`

 == Screenshots ==

 1. Example code display.
 Theme default.